stanley-gu/qual/proposal.md

-Recently, the human gene *NT53* that encodes CD73, the enzyme responsible for converting extracellular AMP to adenosine, has been implicated as a key component behind the metabolic pathway for inhibiting medial vascular calcification calcification.
-Individuals with mutations in NT5E result in an arterial disease phenotype of arterial calcification and distal joint calcification (ACDC).
+Recently, the human gene *NT53* that encodes CD73, the enzyme responsible for converting extracellular AMP to adenosine, has been implicated as a key component behind the metabolic pathway for inhibiting medial vascular calcification.
+Individuals with mutations in NT5E result in a disease phenotype of arterial calcification and distal joint calcification (ACDC).
 As of the writing of this proposal, there is no standard treatment or therapy for alleviating this condition.

-This study proposes the development of a quantitative systems model, built alongside *in vitro* and murine disease model experimentation, for elucidating the mechanism behind the presentation of ACDC.
-This model will enable the in-depth investigation of the ectopic tissue calcification pathway and useful for predicting the efficacy of new therapeutic interventions, which will be confirmed experimentally.
+This study proposes the development of a quantitative systems model, built alongside an *in vitro* and murine disease model experimentation, for elucidating the mechanism behind the ACDC phenotype.
+This model, informed experimentally will enable the in-depth investigation of the medial vascular calcification pathway and will be useful for predicting the efficacy of new therapeutic interventions, which will be confirmed experimentally.
 Furthermore, two other potential pieces to this biological process have been identified in the literature, ENPP1 and ABCC6, which when deficient cause generalized arterial calcification of infancy (GACI) and pseudoxanthoma elasticum (PXE), respectively.
 These two components will be